mep-4d/dataModel/README.md

 This example names a component of the main asset --> HTG_PMP_001A_diffPressSwitch

-To make the above asset names truly global <strong>BuildingRef_</strong> is prepended to the asset name.
-BuildingRef is a five character string that uniquely identifies the building i.e. 100LS
+To make the above asset names truly global <strong>BuildingRef_</strong> is prepended to the asset name where required.
+BuildingRef is a five character string that uniquely identifies the building i.e. 100LS, so the above asset would become globally identifiable as 100LS_HTG_PMP_001A

 <h2> Control Object Naming </h2>